 The biggest question about any color application is whether the original color will last.
-This is especially true for anything that will be used outside and exposed to harsh ultraviolet rays.
-Water-based stains are known for their capacity for bright colors, but can they really stand up to sunlight?
+This is especially true for anything outside and exposed to harsh ultraviolet rays.
+Water-based concrete stains have a capacity for bright colors, but can they really stand up to sunlight?

 Pigment selection plays the most important role in preventing fading, according to Smith Paints’ Brunner.
 “Most of what we sell are inorganic, iron-oxide pigments,” he says.
 “These are very lightfast and durable, as good as it gets when it comes to UV stability.
-We use the same phthalo-blue and phthalo-green that are used in swimming pool paint.
+We use the same phthalo-blue and phthalo-green that swimming pool paint has in it.
 They are very, very resistant to fading.
 We use reds that are automotive grade.
 They won’t turn brown or that pinkish brown that red fades to.
 We’ve chosen pigments that will last outside.”

 Unlike many brightly colored water-based stains, Legacy’s Tinte d’Acqua water-based product is designed to replicate the mottled patina of reactive stains.
 Cottingham points out that the polymer formulation allows for a standard palette of 28 colors, compared to only eight for acid-based stains.
 “These colors are UV-stable,” he says.
 “They are not like reactive stain, where blues, greens or light yellows have a tendency to blacken under UV exposure.”